smithy-lang/smithy/docs/source-2.0/spec/selectors.rst

     resource :test(-[identifier]->)

-The following selector matches all shapes targeted by resource property of
+The following selector matches all shapes targeted by a resource property of
 MyResource:

 .. code-block:: none